prody/ProDy/README.rst

   | *Bioinformatics* **2021** 37(20):3657-3659.

 INSTALLING PRODY
-________
-ProDy is under active development, so we recommend installing it from source from GitHub to ensure everything works properly.
+________________
 We recommend downloading and installing the Anaconda package manager to handle dependencies in controlled environments.
+ProDy can be installed with the following command.

+conda install -c conda-forge ProDy

+ProDy is under active development, install it from source from GitHub if you want the most recent fixes.

 Then you should download the ProDy code either as a zipped folder to extract or using git as directed at the big green button says code.
 For example, if you have git installed then you can do the following.